 Service level agreements with New Forest District Council provided the services of strategic HR advice, internal audit, GIS and some accountancy services.
-The Authority also provides services to other local bodies through SLAs; this included archaeology, trees, rangers, building conservation & design, communications and ecology services during the last year.
+The Authority also provides services to other local bodies through SLAs; this included archaeology, rangers, communications and ecology services during the last year.